Ali Abunimah: Activism

 Abunimah played a key role in the Gaza Freedom March in 2009, a joint effort with Codepink to bring humanitarian relief to Gaza via the Rafah border crossing with Egypt.

 In March 2012, Abunimah was among those Palestinian activists who signed a statement criticizing the views of Gilad Atzmon as racist and antisemitic.
 The signatories to the statement called for "the disavowal of Atzmon by fellow Palestinian organizers, as well as Palestine solidarity activists, and allies of the Palestinian people".

 Debating Jonathan Tobin of Commentary on Democracy Now! in July 2012 about the legality of West Bank settlements, Abunimah argued that Israel's "violent settler colonial enterprise in the West Bank has no international legitimacy" and is "maintained through violence and a system of military tyranny and apartheid."
 He called the settlements "war crimes," described the IDF as "Israel's Jewish sectarian militia," and spoke of "the Jim Crow-like racism at the core of this Zionist ideology."
 In answer to Tobin's argument that a necessary first step toward agreement on settlements is Palestinian recognition of Israel's right to exist, Abunimah said: "How can Palestinians ever possibly recognize or give legitimacy to an entity that views their mere reproduction as human beings as a mortal threat?"

 In 2013, Abunimah traveled to Gaza to speak about digital journalism at the Palestine Festival of Literature (PalFest).
 Other speakers included China Miéville, Susan Abulhawa, and Jeremy Harding.
 Although he had previously attempted to visit Gaza, this was his first time in the territory.
 In addition to attending the festival, he visited various locations in Gaza, including the Popular Committee for Refugees in the Maghazi refugee camp, farms in Khuza’a, and the al-Omari Mosque.'
 Abunimah posted about his journey on Twitter and Electronic Intifada.

+In July 2024, a ban on his activities in Germany was issued against him.

 Arrest

-In January 2025, Abunimah was arrested in Zurich, Switzerland.
+In January 2025, Abunimah was arrested by police while on a speaking tour in Zurich, Switzerland.
 His arrest was condemned by UN human rights experts and activists.
 He was released and deported after three days of detention.
+The Swiss Action for Human Rights, a human rights organization in Switzerland, condemned his arrest, stating that it was a violation of "fundamental rights, of freedom of expression in Switzerland, and arbitrary discrimination and violence."